ibm-cloud-docs/vpc/vpe-view-details.md

 # Viewing details of an endpoint gateway
 {: #vpe-viewing-details-of-an-endpoint-gateway}

-You can view details about a specific endpoint gateway, or see a summary of endpoint gateways for VPC by using the UI, CLI, or API.
+You can view details about a specific endpoint gateway, or see a summary of endpoint gateways for VPC by using the console, CLI, or API.
 {: shortdesc}

 Only services that support Virtual Private Endpoints for VPC show up in the list of endpoint gateway targets.